ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 #### Bootstrap

-**In 2023, most of Bootstrap 3 code has been reduced and merged into our codebase.**
+**In 2023 for ILIAS 9, most of Bootstrap 3 code has been heavily reduced and merged into our codebase while keeping the names of classes and mixins.** In an attempt to keep delos as lightweight as possible only selected chunks have been carried over and some are heavily modified and shortened.
+Some obscure places in ILIAS may now require fixing because of this very selective approach.

 Bootstrap 3 has been used since ILIAS 5.0 to solve many common web design challenges like normalizing, column layouts and input elements.